zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "You are the average of the five people you spend most time with."
+> "You can avoid reality, but you cannot avoid the consequences of avoiding reality."
 >
-> — Jim Rohn
+> — Ayn Rand
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch